-With respect to our NEOs, in the event of (i) the termination of the executive's employment without cause, by the executive for "good reason", or as a result of death or disability, the executive's outstanding RSUs shall immediately vest and the outstanding PBRSUs shall vest on their normal vesting date to the extent applicable performance criteria are realized; and (ii) a change of control of Vishay, all of such executive's outstanding RSUs and PBRSUs shall immediately vest. in the event of voluntary termination by the executive (without "good reason") or termination for cause, the executive's outstanding RSUs (including PBRSUs) will be forfeited.
-At December 31, 2014, unvested time-vested RSUs and PBRSUs were as follows:
+With respect to our Executive Officers, time-based vesting conditions will be deemed satisfied, and performance-based vesting conditions will remain in effect, upon the executive's death, disability, termination without cause, resignation with "good reason," or resignation for any reason following the attainment of age 62 (except where cause exists).
+In the event of voluntary termination by the executive before age 62 (without "good reason") or termination for cause, the executive's outstanding RSUs (including PBRSUs) will be forfeited.
+At December 31, 2017, unvested time-vested RSUs and PBRSUs were as follows:

-Name Unvested Time-vested RSUs Unvested PBRSUs
+Name Unvested Time- vested RSUs Unvested PBRSUs

-Marc Zandman 73,221 132,465
+Marc Zandman 60,093 180,281

-Dr. Gerald Paul 119,773 215,020
+Dr. Gerald Paul 88,733 266,199

-Lori Lipcaman 7,826 14,050
+Lori Lipcaman 9,680 29,041

-Dieter Wunderlich 12,642 22,696

-Johan Vandoorn 8,790 15,778
+Johan Vandoorn 10,614 31,845

-David Valletta 7,654 14,097
+Clarence Tse 2,355 7,066

-The table above excludes the 2015 annual grant for the current Named Executive Officers and includes the RSUs that vested January 1, 2015.
-It excludes RSUs that would have vested on January 1, 2015 subject to performance-based vesting criteria that were not met.
+The table above excludes the 2018 annual grant for the current Executive Officers and includes the RSUs that vested January 1, 2018.